angelxuanchang/nlp-class/hw4.md

     python3 check.py -l log

-The accuracy on `data/input/test.txt` will not be shown.
+The BLEU score on `data/input/test.txt` will not be shown.
 We will evaluate your output on the test input after the submission deadline.

 ## Preparing your report